Team-Ludo/SCA/README.md

 19)  Cloud_Engine_Depth= -> This is the lowest depth for our cloud evaluation to be used.
 20)  Line_Depth = -> This is the maximum depth we want to prepare.
 21)  Need_To_Win = -> This setting will be used to determine which moves to use as Hero moves based on statistics.
 If set to true then only the win rate will be taken into account.
 If set to false then draws will be included as “wins”.
 Ie. if a move has 33% wins, 33% draws and 33% loses then a setting of true will give a “winrate” of 33% and a setting of false will give a “winrate” of 66%.
-22)  Blunder_Stop= 80 -> This setting is not yet functional.
-It will allow user to stop lines after villain has blundered.
+22)  Blunder_Stop= 80 -> This is the maximum amount of centipawn we are willing to lose to prefer a database move above the engine top move.
+This test will always be run if the engine is enabled.
+Please note that this feature substatially increase the time used to complete any run.
 23)  License= beta